NFL Preview Week: 10 bold predictions, including a Patriots failure

 The Titans are a trendy sleeper pick, and Mariota is the main reason why.
 Not only is he the best quarterback in the division – sorry Andrew Luck – Mariota has a chance to become one of the best in the entire league.
 The 24-year-old doesn’t so much as run, as he glides.
 He’s a strong presence in the pocket with a fast release.
 Better yet, he’s accurate and makes good decisions.
 Last season, while averaging a healthy 7.6 yards per attempt, Mariota never once threw a red-zone pick.
 In fact, the former No. 2 pick has never thrown a red-zone pick.
 With talented rookie Corey Davis and reliable veteran Eric Decker, as well as tight end Delanie Walker, we can expect that number to improve in Mariota’s third season.

-What strikes me most about Mariota however, is the effusive praise he incessantly receives from coaches and teammates.
+Most striking about Mariota is the effusive praise he incessantly receives from coaches and teammates.
 Players respect him and his coaches trust him.
-The Titans should usurp Houston as AFC South winners this year, and Mariota will in turn assert himself as one of the NFL’s elite quarterbacks.
+The Titans should usurp Houston as AFC South winners this season, and Mariota will in turn assert himself as one of the NFL’s elite quarterbacks.

 5a.
 DeVante Parker finishes top eight in receiving yardage …

 Parker is a sensational talent who is set to put it all together in his third season.
 The 6-foot-3, 212-pound wideout totaled just 494 yards as a rookie.
 While he flashed last year, amassing 744 yards on 56 catches, Parker was hardly dominant.
 Part of his woes were self-induced – he is prone to the occasional drop – but we can attribute that to a lack of health more than anything.
-Whether or not Jay Cutler is a steadying force remains to be seen (I believe he will be), but he and Parker have clearly developed a synergy.
-Cutler loves receivers who can go up and win a 50-50 ball (think Alshon Jeffrey, Brandon Marshall and Martellus Bennett).
+It remains to be seen if Jay Cutler is a steadying force (I believe he will be), but he and Parker have developed a synergy.
+Cutler loves receivers who can go up and win a 50-50 ball (think Alshon Jeffery, Brandon Marshall and Martellus Bennett).

 5b. … and the Dolphins post top-eight offense for first time since 1995

 No Ryan Tannehill.
 No problem.
 Head coach Adam Gase has a comfort level and confidence in Jay Cutler that will yield excellent results.
-Cutler is in good shape and will be encouraged to exercise all three levels of the field, given the assortment of weapons around him.
+Cutler will be encouraged to exercise all three levels of the field, given the assortment of weapons around him.
 Receiver Jarvis Landry – whose sure-handedness and after the catch ability will be on full display – is tied with Odell Beckham, Jr. for the most catches ever (288) in a player’s first three seasons.
-Flanking him on the perimeter is third-year man DeVante Parker, who is finally healthy and ready to live up to his immense promise as a first round pick.
+Flanking him on the perimeter is third-year man DeVante Parker, who is finally healthy and ready to live up to his immense promise as a first-round pick.
 Parker (see above) is a big-bodied target who can really run and should be lethal inside the 20.

 6. Leonard Fournette won’t crack the 750-yard mark

-The concern here is that foot injuries for running backs are like hamstring injuries for receivers: Once you have one, they tend to linger and becoming recurring.
+Foot injuries for running backs are like hamstring injuries for receivers: Once you have one, they tend to linger and becoming recurring.
 Fournette’s talent is unmistakeable.
 His combination of size and speed is lethal.
 Moreover, head coach Doug Marrone would love to keep the ball on the ground and feed Fournette.
-But at 22 years old, he is also the future of a Jacksonville franchise that hasn’t reached the playoffs since the 2007-08 season.
-In turn, expect the team to be very careful with their investment.
+But at 22 years old, he is also the future of a Jacksonville franchise that hasn’t reached the playoffs since the 2007 season.
+In turn, expect the team to be very careful with its investment.

 7. Packers miss the playoffs